 The Affordable Care Act guarantees that almost everyone can get health insurance.
-In most cases, you can only sign up for a health insurance plan during the open enrollment period, which for this year, ended on March 31.
+In most cases, you can only sign up for a health insurance plan during the open enrollment period.
+Open enrollment for 2015 coverage ends February 15.

-If you missed open enrollment, you may be able to enroll during the special enrollment period.
-This runs from April 1 through November 14, 2014.
+If you miss open enrollment, you may be able to enroll during the special enrollment period.
+This runs from February 16, 2015 through November 14, 2015.
 To be eligible, you must have had a qualifying "life event" within the past 60 days.

 What Is a Qualifying Life Event?

 You have had a qualifying life event — and therefore qualify for the special enrollment period — if:

 - You move to a new area that offers you different plans, or isn't covered by your HMO network.